KeshavI03/Bond-Creator/README.md

 # Bond-Creator
-A program to generate chemical bonds for simple compounds given the compounds equation
+A program to display chemical bonds for simple compounds given the compounds equation.
 <br>
 ## Example:
 ```python